-This walking tour takes around 3 hours.
-You will visit all the synagogues and the Jewish Cemetery located in the formal Jewish Ghetto including the famous Old-New Synagogue (Altneu Shul).
+This walking tour takes around three to four hours.
+You will visit all the synagogues and the Jewish Cemetery located in the formal Jewish Quarter including the famous Old-New Synagogue (Altneu Shul).
 Additionally, our colleagues will discuss with you how Jewish people are living in Prague today.

 Prices of the Jewish Quarter private tours for a group of: